-The global scale of human trafficking and modern slavery is enormous and growing.
-Through comprehensive research and education about the economic impacts of human trafficking and modern slavery, we inspire and mobilize stakeholders and the next generation of leaders to engage in education, policymaking, advocacy, intervention and rehabilitation activities in Orange County, CA and across the developed world.
+Our research is focused on identifying solutions to reduce the risk of trafficking for vulnerable individuals.
+By illuminating the economic impacts of modern slavery and developing tools to reduce the risk of victimization, we inspire and mobilize stakeholders and the next generation of leaders to engage in education, policymaking, advocacy, intervention, and rehabilitation activities in Orange County, CA and across the developed world.

 What We Know